 1. Death and Other Family Changes.
 Has somebody that you have listed on your will or trust died?
+Has there been a new child born?
 You should check all the names on every estate planning document, including wills, trusts, and power of attorney paperwork.
 Every estate plan should make room for an alternate executor or alternate assets distribution in case this should happen.

 The smartest thing you can do is update your documents to reflect the current situation in your life.
 An executor or trustee suffering from a physical or mental disability is a great reason to update an estate plan.